envoyproxy/gateway/docs/latest/design/client-traffic-policy.md

 it targets a specific Listener within a `Gateway` and Policy B has a `targetRef` that targets the same entire Gateway then
   * Policy A will be applied/attached to the specific Listener defined in the `targetRef.SectionName`
-  * Policy B will be applied to the remaining Listeners within the Gateway
+  * Policy B will be applied to the remaining Listeners within the Gateway.
+Policy B will have an additional status condition `Overriden=True`.

-## Open Questions
-* How should we highlight partial attachments of a Policy i.e. a Policy targets the entire `Gateway` but is unable to attach to all listeners within a `Gateway`, because another policy exists that targets a specific section (`Listener`) within that `Gateway` ?

 ## Alternatives
 * The project can indefintely wait for these configuration parameters to be part of the [Gateway API].